How you can make a difference

 Media: Please read how to become a friend of 1 for All (no check required) and consider running ads (print, TV, radio and web) to support the First Amendment.

 Organizations: As with the media, we need your names on our roster of friends.
 Your endorsement of our work will help us build visibility and credibility, two elements critical to our development efforts.
 To join us, write to email@example.com.

 Donors: A nonprofit organization that supports free speech and provides educational resources needs financial support.
-Please consider donating by writing to email@example.com.
+Please consider donating by clicking on Donate Now (upper right), reviewing our Case for Support, or writing to firstname.lastname@example.org.
 Any donation is welcome and puts you on our roster of First Amendment supporters.